timescale/docs/promscale/quick-start.md

 # Promscale quick start
 You can use Docker Compose to easily run Promscale in an isolated environment built with Docker containers.
-This quick start guide demonstrates how to use Docker Compose to set up and run Promscale as a single data store for your metrics and traces with full Prometheus and OpenTelemetry support.
+This quick start guide demonstrates how to use Docker Compose to set up and run Promscale as unified metric and trace observability backend for Prometheus, Jaeger and OpenTelemetry.
 It also includes some additional pre-configured tooling for you to get familiar with additional Promscale features, such as performance monitoring and visualization tools.